bomonike/bomonike.github.io/ai-glossary.md

 * Quantization | the process of mapping continuous signals into discrete digital values.
 Used in digital signal processing, data compression, and machine learning.

-* RAG = Retrieval-Augmented Generation | An AI framework designed to retrieve facts from an external knowledge base to ground large language models (LLMs) that provide information on the latest research, statistics, or news to generative models.
+* RAG = Retrieval-Augmented Generation | an AI framework designed to retrieve facts from an external knowledge base to ground large language models (LLMs) that provide information on the latest research, statistics, or news to generative models.
+* RRF = Reciprocal Rank Fusion | a rank aggregation method used in hybrid search systems to combine results from multiple search algorithms (like vector search and full-text search) into a single, unified ranking, prioritizing documents that consistently rank highly across different sources.
 * RLVR = Reinforcement Learning with Verifiable Rewards | reinforcement learning framework used by Tulu LLMs that builds upon supervised finetuning (SFT) by using simple functions to provide a deterministic correctness criteria binary ground truth signal to indicate whether a model's output meets a predefined correctness criterion.
 This allows subject matter experts to establish clear correctness criteria without deep machine learning expertise.
 * RNN = Recurrent Neural Network | A type of neural network that processes sequential data by maintaining a hidden state that allows it to remember information from previous inputs (sequential time-based data such as stock prices, speech).
 * RPL = Reward-Plus-Loss | A training method that uses both positive and negative rewards to improve the performance of a model.

-* Sequence to sequence models | A model type that uses both encoders and decoders. ???
+* Sequence to sequence models | A model type that uses both encoders and decoders.
 * Sentiment analysis | A process of analyzing digital text to determine the emotional tone of a message.
 Performed on textual data, helping businesses monitor brands through customer feedback.
 * SHAP = Shapely Additive Explanations | A feature contribution to individual predictions.
 A service provided by Amazon SageMaker Model Monitor.
 * SLAM = Simultaneous Localization And Mapping | A process of simultaneously determining a robot's location and mapping its environment, performed locally by a robot.